1.2 Why is UDL Important? What Does the Research Say?

 Gaps in the Research

-Research to support the efficacy of UDL principles is, unfortunately, in the nascent stages (Al-Azawei et al., 2016; Mangiatordi & Serenelli, 2013; Rao et al., 2014; Roberts et al., 2011).
-As noted by Davies et al. (2013), there has been limited research on the larger scale impact of UDL on student performance, or of the value of UDL professional learning development for educators.
+Research to support the efficacy of UDL principles is still developing (Al-Azawei et al., 2016; Mangiatordi & Serenelli, 2013; Rao et al., 2014; Roberts et al., 2011).
+As noted by Davies et al., (2013), there has been limited research on the larger scale impact of UDL on student performance, or of the value of UDL professional learning development for educators.

 Rao et al. (2014) noted that the literature lacks a clear explanation of how the three principles of UDL should be applied.
 They questioned the extent to which UDL principles and guidelines must be implemented in a course to be considered accessible and equitable.
 A cross-cultural examination on the influence of UDL-inspired curricula is also largely absent and is currently limited to a few countries that are similar in culture and socioeconomic conditions (Al-Azawei et al., 2016).